laravel/docs/cashier-paddle.md

 <a name="defining-webhook-event-handlers"></a>
 ### Defining Webhook Event Handlers

 Cashier automatically handles subscription cancellation on failed charges and other common Paddle webhooks.
-However, if you have additional webhook events you would like to handle, you may do so by listening to the Cashier emited events:
+However, if you have additional webhook events you would like to handle, you may do so by listening to the following events that are dispatched by Cashier:

     - `Laravel\Cashier\Events\WebhookReceived`
     - `Laravel\Cashier\Events\WebhookHandled`

 Both events contain the full payload of the Paddle webhook.
-We can use these to either act before a webhook is handled or after it's handled.
-For example, if you wish to handle the `payment_succeeded` webhook, you can create a listener that'll handle this event:
+For example, if you wish to handle the `invoice.payment_succeeded` webhook, you may register a [listener](/docs/{{version}}/events#defining-listeners) that will handle the event:

     <?php